The FX show is expected to return in 2019

 What’s the theme?

-Until then, fans will be speculating away.
+This comes after fans began speculating about what to expect.
 One popular fan theory is that all of the seasons are based around the nine circles of hell from Dante’s Inferno: Murder House being Limbo, Hotel being Gluttony, Freak Show being Greed, Roanoke being Anger, Cult being Heresy, Asylum being Fraud and Coven being Treachery.
 Ryan Murphy added fuel to the theory by sharing it on Instagram, along with the caption: “Interesting”.

 Will it be a ‘crossover’ season?